Tineco's Modern Living Vision Earns Global Media Recognition at CES 2026

 FLOOR ONE i7 Fold

 Designed for compact, urban lifestyles, the FLOOR ONE i7 Fold earned recognition for its lightweight construction, foldable design, and ability to deliver full cleaning performance in space-conscious environments.
-Media highlighted its practicality for modern apartments and fast-paced living without sacrificing capability.
+Media highlighted its practicality for modern apartments and busy, urban lifestyles without sacrificing capability.

 - GADGETY Awards Best of Showstoppers CES 2026